-Mohammad is a Research Assistant in the School of Chemical Engineering at UNSW Sydney under the supervision of Prof Kourosh Kalantar- zadeh.
-He received the Ph.D. degree in Materials Science & Engineering from UNSW Sydney in 2018 and the M.Sc. in Analytical Chemistry from Iran University of Science & Technology (IUST) in 2011.
-Mohammad has worked as a lecturer at Payam Noor University of Iran and as a researcher in the Centre for Smart Supramolecules (CSS) at Pohang University of Science & Technology (POSTECH), South Korea.
+Mohammad is a research associate in the Centre for Advanced Solid and Liquid Based Electronics and Optics (CASLEO) under the supervision of professor Kourosh Kalantar- zadeh at the School of Chemical Engineering, UNSW Sydney.
+He received the PhD degree in Materials Science & Engineering from UNSW Sydney in 2018 and the M.Sc. in Analytical Chemistry from Iran University of Science & Technology (IUST) in 2011.
+Mohammad has worked as a researcher in the Centre for Smart Supramolecules (CSS) at Pohang University of Science & Technology (POSTECH), South Korea.

-His research interests include synthesis and characterization of environmentally-friendly piezoelectric materials, especially 1D piezoelectric nanostructures for application in sensors, nanogenerators and energy harvesting.
-Nanoporous materials, metal-organic frameworks (MOFs), and different nanofabrication and extraction techniques are other research interests of Mohammad.
+His research interests include synthesis and characterization of new functionalized liquid metals and their heterostructures for applications as sensor, photocatalyst and so on.
+Environmentally-friendly piezoelectric materials, especially 1D piezoelectric nanostructures, as well as nanoporous materials and metal-organic frameworks (MOFs) are the other research interests of Mohammad.